 The House Rolls & Shitake Cultured Butter ($19) provides a hearty and heady start, served fresh from the oven with swathes of bacon oil and dished with a side of home-made butter.
 The bulbous bread, glazed with saccharine maple syrup, glistens, and is a fantastic carbohydrate-loaded appetizer to whet stomachs for the rest of the items on the dinner menu.

-We opted for a bottle of red on their extensive wine list, with approximately 170 labels, before progressing to the starters, of which the Mangrove Crab Tartine, Avocado and Yuzu ($33) piqued our interest.
+We opted for a bottle of red on their extensive wine list, with approximately 170 labels as handpicked by Principal Sommelier, Marcus Tan, before progressing to the starters, of which the Mangrove Crab Tartine, Avocado and Yuzu ($33) piqued our interest.
 The seasonality of avocadoes with its growing origins in south-central Mexico is oft-used in Californian cuisine, has since been popularized globally and we were initially drawn to the presentation seen on multiple Instagram feeds.
 Perhaps even one of the swaying factors that led us to choose this particular dining establishment over all other new restaurant launches, to spend our Wednesday evening.

 Being regulars of seafood haunts, we had to try the Swordtip Squid & Mussel, Green Chili Harissa ($27).
 A key focus was the sauce, deftly mixed with well-grounded chilies and was easy on the palate.
 The only gripe we had was in relation to the quality of the seafood catch, which in our humble opinion should be on the larger side, for better retention and absorption of the flavours that have been refined through a mixture of chopped spinach and mussel stock.